 - Begin clearing all buildings. - An X will be marked outside of each classroom/building door to indicate that the room/area is cleared and searched.
 All doors will be locked as well. - If a supervision team member identifies a classroom or office with an injured person, they will report to the Chief of Safety & Rescue on location, number, and condition of injured.
 Next, they will take them directly to the First Aid Center or radio for assistance.
 Assistance will be provided by Facilities Staff Members.
 Portable gurneys will be used as needed.
 Gurneys will be located in the First Aid Center. - After all buildings are cleared, all supervision team members will report to the Operation Chief to confirm that the search and rescue has been completed. - Supervision staff will also report any leaks, cracks, floods etc. at the ICC.
-They will report it to the Planning and Intelligence Chief who will then report to the Facilities Manager. - Lastly, supervision staff will then report to the field to assist in supervising students and to prepare for Reunion Gate duties. - o Supervision Members needed at Reunion Gates and Exit Gate: - Security Guard & TAS 11: Main Entrance (1-8 Reunion Gate) - Supervision Member TAS 12 & 17: Field Gates (9-12 Reunion Gate) - Supervision Member TAS 15: D. Bldg.
-Gate (Exit Gate) - Supervision Members 14, 16, & 18: Field (& all additional Supervisors) - Campus Security Guard will maintain communications with Sheriffs, LAUSD Police, Fire Department as directed by ICC & Chief of Safety.
+They will report it to the Planning and Intelligence Chief who will then report to the Facilities Manager. - Lastly, supervision staff will then report to the field to assist in supervising students and to prepare for Reunion Gate duties (see attachment N for location areas) - Campus Security Guard will maintain communications with Sheriffs, LAUSD Police, Fire Department as directed by ICC & Chief of Safety.